Halvor Egner Granerud: 2021/22 World Cup

 In the first competition of the season, Granerud finished third.
 The following day, Halvor would win his first competition of the season.

-2023/23 World Cup
+2022/23 World Cup

 On 1 January, Granerud won his first New Years competition at Garmisch-Partenkirchen.
 With a continuous form, and by winning three of the four competitions, Granerud won the Overall Four Hills Tournament.
-Granerud wins his 2nd world cup in his 8th season of ski jumping in world cup, but lacks 30 points to also win the ski flying competition, which was won by Stefan Kraft.
+Granerud wins his 2nd world cup in his 8th season of ski jumping in world cup, but lacked 30 points to also win the ski flying competition, which was won by Stefan Kraft.

 Personal life

 Granerud's great-grandfather was Norwegian children's writer Thorbjørn Egner.